 | Offer schema with pricing data | Agentic SEO exclusively |

 💡 Pro Tip: If you have already implemented Organization schema, LocalBusiness schema, and FAQ schema for AEO purposes, you have completed roughly 60% of the agentic SEO foundation.
-The remaining 40% is the data layer that AEO does not require: Service schema, Offer schema with pricing, AggregateRating schema, and a machine-readable action path for agents to initiate contact.
+The remaining 40% is the data and protocol layer: Service schema, Offer schema with pricing, AggregateRating schema, a machine-readable action path for agents to initiate contact, and infrastructure that aligns with how UCP and ACP expect to read business data.

 The signal difference between AEO and agentic SEO comes down to what the AI needs to do next.
 An AI engine citing your content in an answer needs to verify that your content is accurate, authoritative, and directly relevant to the query.
-It evaluates your content quality, your author credentials, and your topical authority.
-Once it confirms those signals, it quotes you.
+It evaluates content quality, author credentials, and topical authority.
+Once it confirms those signals, it cites you.
 The transaction ends there.
-No action is required beyond the citation.
+No action required beyond the citation.

 An AI agent selecting your business to act on a user’s behalf needs a completely different data set.
-It needs to know whether your services match the user’s specific requirements.
-It needs to confirm your geographic coverage.
-It needs to evaluate your pricing against the user’s budget.
+It needs to confirm whether your services match the user’s specific requirements.
+It needs to verify geographic coverage.
+It needs to evaluate pricing against the user’s budget.
 It needs a path to initiate contact once it makes a selection.
 These are not content signals.
 They are business data signals.
 An agent cannot infer your pricing from a well-written blog post.
-It needs the number.
+It needs the number, structured in a format it can parse without rendering a JavaScript-heavy page.

-This is why businesses that invest heavily in AEO content, producing long, well-structured, citation-worthy posts, sometimes find that AI agents still cannot select them.
+This is why businesses that invest heavily in AEO content sometimes find that AI agents still cannot select them.
 The content earns citations, but the service pages lack the machine-readable business data that agents need to complete an evaluation.
-Schema.org’s Offer type gives businesses a standardized way to declare pricing and availability in structured data that agents can parse directly.
+Schema.org’s Offer type gives businesses a standardized way to declare pricing and availability in structured data that agents parse directly.
 Implementing it alongside existing AEO content closes the gap between being cited and being selected.

 Build AEO first, then layer agentic SEO on top.
 This is not just a strategic recommendation.
 It reflects how AI systems actually work.
 AI agents rely on the same knowledge graph signals and entity trust scores that AI answer engines use.
 A business that AI engines do not recognize as a credible entity will not earn AI agent selection either.
 AEO builds the trust foundation.
-Agentic SEO activates it for autonomous action.
+Agentic SEO activates that foundation for autonomous action and, increasingly, for protocol-mediated transactions.

 The AEO foundation phase covers content and entity work.
 Publish answer-first content across your core service topics.
 Implement FAQ schema on every page with Q&A content.
 Build Organization, LocalBusiness, and Person schema on your homepage and team pages.
 Establish entity consistency across your Google Business Profile, LinkedIn, and key directories.
-Monitor your citation frequency in ChatGPT and Perplexity using a tool like Peec.ai to confirm the foundation is working before adding the agentic layer.
+Monitor your citation frequency in ChatGPT and Perplexity to confirm the foundation works before adding the agentic layer.

 Once you earn consistent AI citations, add the agentic data layer.
-Audit every service page for machine-readable specificity: pricing ranges, service area declarations, capacity or project size parameters, and evaluation-focused FAQ content.
+Audit every service page for machine-readable specificity: pricing ranges, service area declarations, project size parameters, and evaluation-focused FAQ content.
 Implement Service schema and Offer schema with at least a price range.
 Add AggregateRating schema that pulls from your review platforms.
 Ensure your contact page and booking link are clearly structured and accessible without JavaScript rendering.
-These additions convert a business that gets cited into a business that gets selected and acted upon.
+These additions convert a business that earns citations into a business that earns selection and action.

 | Phase | Priority Actions |